- Blog

 Travel is more difficult for older pets

 How old is your pet?
-The older the pet, the less likely they will adapt to the dramatic change involved in moving abroad.
-On the other hand, younger pets have more energy, and require more exercise.
+The older the pet, the less likely it will adapt to the dramatic change involved in moving abroad.
+On the other hand, younger pets have more energy and require more exercise.
 In the case of dogs, the opportunity to walk your dog as frequently as needed may not arise right away when starting a new job teaching English abroad.

 Will your pet be happy?